Top things to do in Bentong for Travelers to Malaysia

 Hidden Trails of a small town

-Aside from marketing and eating, the sleepy town of Bentong surrounded by lush greenery, beautiful waterfalls, and serene rivers.
+Aside from marketing and eating, the sleepy town of Bentong is surrounded by lush greenery, beautiful waterfalls, and serene rivers.

 Rediscover nature with waterfall hikes, jungle trekking, and river tubing in the tranquil tropical forest of Pahang.